mizuwater/mizuwater.github.io/_pages/about.md

 ---

 My name is Ryuhei Mizutani.
 I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo. <br><br>
-My research interests: Combinatorial optimization, Graph theory, Algorithmic game theory.
+Research interests: Combinatorial optimization, Graph theory, Algorithmic game theory.

 Contact
 ========